lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     Inded, it may result in decompressed packets having fields ordered differently compared to the original packet.

   * Once each header field has been associated with a Field Description with matching FID, DI and FP, each packet field's value is then compared to the corresponding Target Value (TV) stored in the Rule for that specific field, using the matching operator (MO).
-    If every field in the packet header satisfies the corresponding matching operators (MO) of a Rule (i.e. all MO results are True), that Rule is used for compressing the header.
+    If every field in the packet header satisfies the corresponding matching operators (MO) of a Rule (i.e. all MO results are True), that Rule is valid for use to compress the header.
     Otherwise, the Rule MUST be disregarded.

+    This specification does not prevent multiple Rules from matching the above steps and therefore being valid for use.
+    Whether multiple valid Rules is allowed or not, and what to do in the case of multiple valid Rules, is left to the implementation.
+    A long as the same Rule set is installed at both ends, this degree of freedom does not constitute an interoperability issue.

-  * If no eligible compression Rule is found, then the header MUST be sent in its entirety using the Rule ID of the "default" Rule dedicated to this purpose.
-Sending an uncompressed header may require SCHC F/R.
+  * If no valid compression Rule is found, then the header MUST be sent in its entirety using the Rule ID of the "default" Rule dedicated to this purpose.
+Sending an uncompressed header is likely to require SCHC F/R.

-* Compression: each field of the header is compressed according to the Compression/Decompression Actions (CDAs).
+* Compression: if a valid Rule was found, each field of the header is compressed according to the Compression/Decompression Actions (CDAs) of the Rule.
   The fields are compressed in the order that the Field Descriptions appear in the Rule.
   The compression of each field results in a residue, which may be empty.
   The Compression Residue for the packet header is the concatenation of the non-empty residues for each field of the header, in the order the Field Descriptions appear in the Rule.